HSQ0503/braceys/RESEND_SETUP.md

 1. Go to your project settings
 2. Navigate to "Environment Variables"
+3. Add the following variables:
-3. Add: `RESEND_KEY` with your API key
+   - `RESEND_KEY` with your API key
+   - `RESEND_AUDIENCE_ID` with your audience ID
 4. Redeploy your application

 ### Environment Variables in Netlify

 1. Go to Site settings → Build & deploy → Environment
-2. Add variable: `RESEND_KEY`
+2. Add the following variables:
-3. Value: Your Resend API key
+   - `RESEND_KEY`: Your Resend API key
+   - `RESEND_AUDIENCE_ID`: Your Resend audience ID
-4. Redeploy
+3. Redeploy

 ## Customization